The Value of Aptamers

 Aptamers, often referred to as “chemical antibodies,” are short, single-stranded DNA or RNA molecules that can bind to specific target molecules with high affinity and specificity.
-These versatile molecules have gained significant attention in biotechnology due to their unique properties, allowing them to serve a variety of functions ranging from diagnostics to therapeutics.
-This discussion will delve into the characteristics of aptamers, their selection processes, and their diverse applications in biotechnology.
+These versatile molecules have gained significant attention in biotechnology in the last 20 years due to their unique properties, allowing them to serve a variety of functions ranging from diagnostics to therapeutics.
+This post will delve into the characteristics of aptamers, their selection processes, and their diverse applications in biotechnology.

 Aptamer Characteristics

 1. High Affinity and Specificity: Aptamers exhibit high binding affinity and specificity to their target molecules, comparable to traditional antibodies.
-This specificity arises from their three-dimensional structures, which allow them to recognize and bind to targets with precision.
+This specificity arises from their three-dimensional structures, which allow them to recognize and bind to targets with precision and without binding to other targets.
+This high binding affinity makes them extremely useful in diagnostic applications.

-2. Chemical Stability: Unlike proteins, aptamers are composed of nucleic acids, making them less prone to degradation and more chemically stable.
+2. Chemical Stability: Unlike proteins, aptamers are composed of nucleic acids (DNA and RNA), making them less prone to degradation and more chemically stable.
 This stability is advantageous for applications that require robust molecules, such as diagnostics or therapeutic interventions.

 3. Versatility in Target Recognition: Aptamers can be designed to recognize a diverse range of targets, including small molecules, proteins, cells, or even whole organisms.
 This adaptability makes them valuable tools in various biotechnological applications.

 The process of aptamer selection, known as SELEX (Systematic Evolution of Ligands by EXponential enrichment), involves iterative cycles of selection and amplification.
+The term was first coined by Andy Ellington and Jack Szostak in 1990.
 Here’s a simplified overview of the SELEX process:

 2. Target Binding: The library is exposed to the target molecule, and sequences that bind to the target with high affinity are retained.